-- 2. Maternity Leave: Maternity leave is the authorized absence of a female faculty member to receive treatment for pre-delivery medical issues, recover from childbirth and to care for and bond with the newborn.
-The University shall provide up to six (6) weeks of paid maternity leave to each birth mother.
+- 2. Maternity Leave: Maternity leave is the authorized absence of a faculty member who is giving birth to receive treatment for pre-delivery medical issues (medical certification required) and to recover from childbirth.
+The University shall provide up to thirty (30) business days of paid maternity leave to a faculty member giving birth.
 Maternity leave may be taken at any time during the pregnancy for the care and treatment of pre-delivery medical issues, during childbirth and immediately afterwards.
-Application shall be made in writing to the Department Chair and to the Chief Human Resources Officer at least thirty (30) days prior to the effective date for such leave, or as soon as practicable if medically necessary, and such request shall state the anticipated duration of the leave.
-During the period of maternity leave, the faculty member will be deemed to be temporarily relieved of duties in teaching, scholarship, and University service.
-At the end of maternity leave, the mother may take paid parental leave or unpaid maternity leave permitted by law.
-Mothers must take paid maternity, unpaid maternity and parental leaves consecutively but concurrently with available FMLA leave or other maternity leave required by law. - 3.
-Parental Leave: Parental leave is the authorized absence of a birth mother, biological father, or adoptive parent to be used following the birth or adoption of a child and to care for and bond with the child.
+Application shall be made in writing to the Department Chair and to the Office of Human Resources at least thirty (30) days prior to the effective date for such leave, or as soon as practicable if medically necessary, and such request shall state the anticipated duration of the leave.
+During the period of maternity leave, the faculty member will be deemed to be temporarily relieved of duties in teaching, scholarship, and service.
+At the end of maternity leave, the faculty member giving birth may take paid parental leave (up to fifteen (15) business days) or unpaid maternity leave permitted by law.
+Faculty members giving birth must take paid maternity and paid parental leaves consecutively but such leaves run concurrently with available FMLA leave or other maternity leave required by law. - 3.
+Parental Leave: Parental leave is the authorized absence of a faculty member to be used following the birth or adoption of a child and to care for and bond with the child.
 The University shall provide up to three (3) five (5) day weeks of paid parental leave within three (3) months of the birth or adoption of a child.

-If more time is needed, accumulated sick leave can be used.
+If more time is needed by a faculty member, other than the faculty member who gave birth who is taking maternity leave, an additional three (3) five (5) day weeks of paid parental leave shall be provided to such faculty members to care for and bond with the child.
+During this additional three (3) five (5) days weeks, the faculty member will be required to use any accrued sick leave, however, once accrued sick leave is exhausted, the University shall provide paid parental leave for the balance of the three (3) five (5) day weeks.
 Paid parental leave and accumulated sick leave shall be used on consecutive days and concurrently with available FMLA leave unless otherwise required by a medical certification noted on the FMLA form.
 Should parental leave and accumulated sick leave be exhausted, available unpaid Family and Medical Leave can be used for this purpose.
-Application shall be made in writing to the Department Chair and to the Chief Human Resources Officer not later than thirty (30) days before the effective date for such leave, and such request shall state the anticipated duration of the leave.
+Application shall be made in writing to the Department Chair and to the Office of Human Resources not later than thirty (30) days before the effective date for such leave, and such request shall state the anticipated duration of the leave.
 During the period of parental leave, the faculty member will be deemed to be temporarily relieved of duties in teaching, scholarship, and University service.
 Employees may elect to receive two thousand (\$2,000) dollars in taxable income (i.e., subject to withholding) for adoption expenses in lieu of receiving the paid leave benefit provided under this section.
 Such payment may be requested upon placement of the child in the employee's home.
-If the child is already residing in the home, payment may be requested at the time the adoption is approved.
+If the child is already residing in the home, payment may be requested at the time the adoption is finalized.